frycast/SQL_course/create-database/MySQL/README.md

 # MySQL create databases guide

-This is a guide to installing your own MySQL database server on Windows or Mac, so you can start using MySQL.
+This is a guide to installing a MySQL server on Windows or Mac, so you can start using MySQL.

 This will guide you through **installing the server**, **installing the editor**, and then **creating the databases**.